barrantesisrael/umr.praktikum/README.md

 #### Prerequisites

-Participants must have already taken a basic course in Bioinformatics.
+Participants must have already taken [Medical Bioinformatics](https://sites.google.com/site/medbioinf2018/home), or an equivalent basic course in Bioinformatics.
+No previous knowledge of programming and/or working with the command line interface are required.

 #### Venue and Dates